-Mason was hospitalized again on April 25, 1991, after he was found in a men's restroom with an electric cord around his neck and the words "Sorry Nigger" written on the door.
+Mason was hospitalized again on April 25, 1991, after he was found in a men's restroom with an electric cord around his neck and the words "Sorry N----r" written on the door.
 Mason told police someone had looped the cord around his neck.

 Mason was subsequently arrested and charged with filing a false report and hindering a police investigation.
 Police spokeswoman Florence Steffen said investigators had determined that Mason had written the hate letter he had reported receiving.
+63

 In a 1986 case, a St. Charles, Missouri black girl, Bridget Clark, 14, told her parents that two white men had thrown acid on her and shouted racial slurs as she walked home from school.
 The black community was in an uproar.
 A police investigation revealed that the acid was actually the result of an accident at a summer job where the girl spilled chemicals on her arm causing first-degree burns.
-She made up the story on her way home," her mother, Shirley Clark, said.
+"She made up the story on her way home," her mother, Shirley Clark, said.

-According to news reports, Mrs. Clark said Bridget. "who had been doing cleaning work at Duschesne [High School] through a federal jobs program would be transferred to work at another school."
+According to news reports, Mrs. Clark said Bridget, "who had been doing cleaning work at Duschesne [High School] through a federal jobs program would be transferred to work at another school."
+64

 The headlines in the February 6, 1993 Olathe, Kansas, Daily News were stark and explicit: "Vandal Scrawls Racist Message on House."
-Under the photograph of a black woman standing beside the hate message, "Nigers Go Home," [sic] was the caption: "Edna Mitchell was surprised and saddened Friday morning to find a racist remark written on the front of her Spring Hill home."
+Under the photograph of a black woman standing beside the hate message, "N-g-rs Go Home," [sic] was the caption: "Edna Mitchell was surprised and saddened Friday morning to find a racist remark written on the front of her Spring Hill home."
 "It makes you feel violated," she said.
 Rosemary Jackson, Mitchell's sister, was with her when they discovered the graffiti.
 She said,

 "My (seven-year-old) daughter was screaming and crying 'Momma, how can somebody do this.'
 They were dumb enough to leave their footprints, and their spelling was wrong."
+65

 Later media accounts told of the Mitchell family being driven from Spring Hill.
 She reported harassing telephone calls.
 "They called and told us they were going to kill our kids.
 They said we were getting too much publicity," Mitchell said.
+66

 Local authorities sprang into action.
-Spring Hill police stopped children on their way home from school for questioning.
+Spring Hill police stopped child ren on their way home from school for questioning.
 Mayor Mary Lavery said she was "shocked, dismayed."
 In the twenty years Lavery had lived in Spring Hill, this is the first time she had heard of a racial incident.

 An anti-racist witch hunt was brewing.
 Coincidentally, in nearby Olathe, Kansas, employees of the Olathe Water Department had been disciplined for possessing and sharing racially offensive religious literature.
 The story percolated in the local news media for a couple of weeks, and was reported statewide in the large circulation Kansas City Star.
 Olathe NAACP leader Sue Cartwright said the distributors of dangerous literature "should be reprimanded, fired."
+67 leaders were aghast.
+All of a sudden the community was "sensitized" and townspeople were speculating about who might be responsible about the Mitchell incident.

 Responding to the opportunity for further notoriety, a tiny Ku Klux Klan grouplet from a rural Kansas community passed out flyers at a couple dozen houses in the city.
-Community leaders were aghast.
-All of a sudden the community was "sensitized" and townspeople were speculating about who might be responsible about the Mitchell incident.
+Community